hashkumar/Block-chain/Blockchain/blockchain.md

 We are a "one stop shop" - we offer a wallet, an exchange, and merchant tools within one simple interface.

 Coinbase is a platform on which many applications are being built using our API.

+#  Solidity (Smart-Contract)

+## basic terminologies

+### State Variables

+state varisble are variables whose values are permanently stored in contract storage.

+uint (unassigned integer)
+uint256
+int
+bool
+address
+string
+const

+### functions

+function are the executable unit of code function are usually defined inside a contract but they can also be defined outside of  contracts

+'''

+pragma solidity ^0.6.0;

+contract simpleaction{
+    function bid() {

+    }
+}

+'''

+### function modifiers

+Function modifiers can be used to amend the semantics of functions in a declarative way (see Function Modifiers in the contracts section).

+### pure
+ for functions: Disallows modification or access of state.

+### view
+ for functions: Disallows modification of state.

+### payable
+for functions: Allows them to receive Ether together with a call.

+### constant
+ for state variables: Disallows assignment (except initialisation), does not occupy storage slot.

+### immutable
+ for state variables: Allows exactly one assignment at construction time and is constant afterwards.
+Is stored in code.

+### anonymous
+for events: Does not store event signature as topic.

+### indexed
+ for event parameters: Stores the parameter as topic.

+### virtual
+for functions and modifiers: Allows the function’s or modifier’s behaviour to be changed in derived contracts.

+### override
+: States that this function, modifier or public state variable changes the behaviour of a function or modifier in a base contract.

+## Storage and Memory Types in Solidity

+## Events

+Events are convenience interfaces with the EVM logging facilities.

+## Errors

+Errors allow you to define descriptive names and data for failure situations.
+Errors can be used in revert statements.
+In comparison to string descriptions, errors are much cheaper and allow you to encode additional data.
+You can use NatSpec to describe the error to the user.

+## Struct Types (like js object)

+Structs are custom defined types that can group several variables (see Structs in types section).

+'''

+// SPDX-License-Identifier: GPL-3.0
+pragma solidity >=0.4.0 <0.9.0;

+contract blockchain {
+    struct Voter {
+        uint FavoriteNo;
+        bool Yes/No;
+        address Address;
+        uint Number;
+    }
+}

+'''

+## Enum Types (like an array)
+Enums can be used to create custom types with a finite set of ‘constant values’ (see Enums in types section).

+'''

+// SPDX-License-Identifier: GPL-3.0
+pragma solidity >=0.4.0 <0.9.0;

+contract Purchase {
+    enum State { Created, Locked, Inactive } // Enum
+}

+## Solidity first contract

+'''

+pragma solidity ^0.6.0;

+contract SimpleStorage {

+    uint256 favoriteNumber;

+      function store(uint256 _favoriteNumber) public {
+        favoriteNumber = _favoriteNumber;
+     }

+    struct People {
+     uint256 name;
+     string class;
+    }

+    // People public person = People({name: 2, class: "hello"});

+     People[] public people;
+     mapping(string => uint256) public classToname;
+    // People[2] public person;

+    function addPerson(string memory _name, uint256 _favoriteNumber) public{
+        people.push(People(_favoriteNumber, _name));
+        classToname[_name] = _favoriteNumber;
+    }

+   //view = reading , pure = reading

+}

+'''